 Applicants are asked to check their project proposal against these criteria.
 Applicants are also asked to obtain up-to-date costs for travel and car hire if these are involved.
 Where other sources for funding have been or will be approached these should be listed.

-Furthermore the application must be signed-off with comments by your Kew Line Manager (for Kew staff) or Kew Sponsor (for non-Kew staff).
-Their comments will include, amongst other things, their opinion on the ability of the project proposal to deliver its outcomes and what level of priority the project has in terms of the department’s strategy.
-Please allow sufficient time for this process.
+The application must be signed-off with comments by your Kew line manager (for Kew staff) or Kew sponsor (for non-Kew staff).
+Their comments will include, among other things, their opinion on the ability of the project proposal to deliver its outcomes and what level of priority the project has in terms of the department’s strategy.

 Kew staff will have discussed their application with their line manager and have their written support.